BahaaEldinMaher/BashScript_DBMS_GUI_BahaaEldin_Maher/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed to BahaaEldin only.
+Unauthorized use, distribution, or modification is prohibited.
+All rights reserved.

 ## Author